From the River Thames, a section of old Roman wall near the Tower can been seen.

 Traitor's Gate was particularly interesting to me.
 I have read so much about Henry VIII, and Traitor's Gate.
 Anne Boleyn, Thomas More and Princess Elizabeth all came to the Tower via this gate, and by its very name, that was not a good omen.

 After the tour we went to see the crown jewels and a display of diamonds and crowns that are no longer used.
 Imagine having more diamonds and crowns than you can use!
 We went through the armory and the Tower chapel, then snacked on peanuts and water until we left, around 3 pm.
 By 5:oo we were at the Hard Rock Cafe, having a pig sandwich (aka pulled pork) and a steak sandwich.
 The food was OK but Hard Rock is definitely overpriced now.
 However, we bought souvenir t-shirts for Jeff H. and Shirley Richert.
+After we left the Tower we walked a long way in a light sprinkle to Kensington Palace, which unfortunately was closed to visitors.

 So we went back to Duke's Bar and got a sandwich, which we ate while walking around Soho, checking out the stores, including a really great pinball/game store.
 We went back to Clapham North and went to a pub for a drink, and were home by 9.